cisocrgroup/IMPACTGT/README.md

  * `go get github.com/cisocrgroup/segregs`
  * `go get github.com/finkf/seglines`
  * Add `$HOME/go/bin` to your `PATH`
+ * Install python3-venv if you are on debian or ubuntu

 Use `make setup py2=my-python2 py3=my-python3` to setup the tools.
 This will